bsdpot/potluck/dmarc-report/README.md

 The ZINCUSER and ZINCPASS parameters set the `zincsearch` admin user and password.

 The ZINCDATA parameter is the directory to save `zincsearch` data files.
 Defaults to `/mnt/zinc/data`.

+The GRAFANAUSER and GRAFANAPASSWORD parameters are for login to the Grafana interface and must be set.

 ## Optional Parameters